Gregtom3/tmd-eic-ana/README.md

   - If `--maxEntries` is provided and > 0, it will be passed through to the `inject` command in each job script.
   - The script exits with an error if the inferred ROOT file is missing or if table columns are malformed.

----

-## Contact
-For questions or issues, please contact the repository maintainer or open an issue on GitHub.